Viatick-co/JARVIS_PrivacyPolicy/Policy.md

 Other Personal Data are classified as follows:

-1. Location information and destination information;
+1. Location information;
-2. Email address, and other similar contacts data;
+2. Your phone number, email address, and other similar contacts data;
 3. Password, and similar contacts data;

 ### Mode and place of processing the Data only